-Japan's big growth streak just came to an end
+Japan's longest growth streak in decades just came to an end

 Japan's gross domestic product contracted at an annualized rate of 0.6% in the first quarter of 2018, according to government data published Wednesday.

-That snaps a run of eight quarters of consecutive growth, the longest Japan has achieved since the boom days of the late 1980s.
+That snaps a run of eight consecutive quarters of growth, the longest Japan has achieved since the boom days of the late 1980s.

 The limp first-quarter performance was spread across different areas of the economy, according to Marcel Thieliant, senior Japan economist at research firm Capital Economics.